sixtyfive/qawamis/README.md

 What is it?
 ===========

-Basically, it's my attempt at recreating the "Mawrid Reader" (https://github.com/ejtaal/mr) used by Abdurahman Erik Taal in his Arabic Almanac project (http://ejtaal.net/aa).
+Basically, it's my attempt at recreating the [Mawrid Reader](https://github.com/ejtaal/mr) used by Abdurahman Erik Taal in his [Arabic Almanac](http://ejtaal.net/aa) project.
 I'm trying for a simpler and slightly more modern UI as well as root indices that are saved in a database instead of directly in the HTML.

 How to use it?
 ==============